StefanieSwz/fake-news-classification/docs/docs/run_local.md

 Make sure that the service account credentials (`service_account_credentials.json`) are uploaded into the VM.

-The rest of the training is analoug to local training.
+Start compute engine by `gcloud compute ssh --zone "asia-east2-c" "mlops-gpu-t4" --project "mlops-fakenews"` or go to [Compute Engine](https://console.cloud.google.com/compute/instances?referrer=search&project=mlops-fakenews) and select in the drop down menu next to `SSH` *open in browser window*.
+Next, make sure to navigate to our project (`cd fake-news-classification`) and activate the environment (`conda activate mlops`).
+The rest of the training is analog to local training.

-Start compute engine by `gcloud compute ssh --zone "asia-east2-c" "mlops-gpu-t4" --project "mlops-fakenews"`
+If we did not have the Deep Learning image which has Git, Python and Pytorch installed, we would need to install Miniconda and Git within the VM.